 Emphasise the importance of self-care and work-life balance.
 It’s common for employees to feel as though their productivity is measured by how many hours are spent in the office.
 Encourage your staff to use their PTO to recharge and take care of their mental and physical health.

 It’s a misconception that working from home makes workers less efficient.
 Studies show that allowing occasional remote work can boost productivity, decrease the use of sick days, and improve performance.

 If your team is putting in long hours, remind them that sitting at a desk can be detrimental to health and brain function.
 Be strict with breaks, and get employees away from their desks to encourage mental rest.
 One way to accomplish this is to take a ten-minute respite at least every two hours or take lunch away from the cubicle.

 When it comes to the physical environment of the workplace, ensuring that your offices are comfortable and clean is vital to staying productive.
 Keep a balanced humidity level to safeguard indoor air quality and comfort.
 Generally, setting the humidity around 40% mitigates the spread of pathogens in the air, such as bacteria, viruses, respiratory infections and chemical interactions.

-Minimize distractions by revamping the workspace to optimize productivity.
+Minimise distractions by revamping the workspace to optimise productivity.
 Differentiate collaborative meeting rooms from personal cubicles.
 Allowing headphones, reducing office gossip and switching redundant meetings to emails can ensure that you’re considerate of everyone’s time and comfort.